-In 2019, LoCAL supported a number of local governments in integrating climate change into local planning and budgeting processes.
+LoCAL supported a number of local governments in integrating climate change into local planning and budgeting processes.
 Some examples follow.

 In Mozambique, 13 districts are now integrating climate change adaptation into their development plans.
-Also, 175 national-and local-level officials have been trained on integration of climate change adaptation into local planning processes and on how to develop local adaptation plans.
-LoCAL, in partnership with the National Institute for Disaster Management and provincial- and district-level technical teams, supported integration of climate change adaptation into
+LoCAL, in partnership with the National Institute for Disaster Management and provincial- and district-level technical teams, supported integration of climate change adaptation into district development plans, thereby improving local capacities with regard to climate change-sensitive planning.

-- district development plans, thereby improving local capacities with regard to climate changesensitive planning. - In Bangladesh, 71 union parishads have integrated climate change adaptation into their local planning and budgeting processes; as have 9 local governments in Benin; 100 in Bhutan; 50 districts in 12 provinces in Cambodia; eight wards in two regions in The Gambia, three metropolitan, municipal and district assemblies in Ghana; two communities, Sandaré and Simby, in Mali; two communes in Niger; and three kaupules in Tuvalu (Table 2.4).
+In Bangladesh, 71 union parishads have integrated climate change adaptation into their local planning and budgeting processes; as have 9 local governments in Benin; 100 in Bhutan; 50 districts in 12 provinces in Cambodia; eight wards in two regions in The Gambia, three metropolitan, municipal and district assemblies in Ghana; two communities, Sandaré and Simby, in Mali; two communes in Niger; and three kaupules in Tuvalu (Table 2.3).